Application for Sick Leave: Format & Samples5 min readReading Time: 4 minutes

 Dear [Recepeint’s name] ,

-This is to inform you that I am down with the flu since last night.
+This is to inform you that I am suffering from fever since last night.
 As a result, I will not be able to come to work for [number of days].
-Moreover, my doctor has advised me to rest properly before resuming work.
+Kindly grant me leave from work for the same.
+My doctor has advised me to rest properly before resuming work.

 I do not have anything pending at work and therefore, do not expect any emergencies.
 Regardless, I have requested [collegue’s name] to step forward and handle the workload in case there is any requirement.
 I will be available on my email if you wish to contact me.